ScopeFoundry/scopefoundry.github.io/content/en/docs/_index.md

 This website provides tutorials for creating (and sharing) ScopeFoundry App, HardwareComponents, and Measurements.
 Depending on your familiarity with ScopeFoundry, we recommend:

-1. [Getting Started][getting_started_docs]: Install ScopeFoundry
+1. [Getting Started][getting_started_docs]: Install ScopeFoundry.
 2. [Basic Tutorial][tools_tutorials]: Your first app, basics on HardwareComponent and Measurement Plugin, and first Measurement.

 3. [Tips and Tricks][tips-and-tricks]: Elevate your plugin development.
 4. [Built-in Measurements][built-in]: Scanning, parameter sweeping, PID feedback control, Sequencer ... are amongst common measurement tasks that ScopeFoundry solves generically.
 5. Check [HardwareComponents Library][301_existing-hardware-components] for existing plugins.
-6. To share and contribute to plugins [here][sharing_hws].
+6. To share and contribute to plugins click [here][sharing_hws].

 ## ScopeFoundry.DataBrowser

 Somewhat independent of the above is the ScopeFoundry.DataBrowser - an app that can be used for quick data inspection.
-Learn to write Plugins using [this tutorial][DataBrowser-tutorials].
+Learn how to create the App and to write DataBrowser plugins using [this tutorial][DataBrowser-tutorials].

 ## ScopeFoundry core development

-To contribute to the framework, go to [core development][core-development].
+To contribute to the ScopeFoundry framework, go to [core development][core-development].

 ## Create an issue